The Len family history stretches back to the clans of the Dalriadan kingdom on the sea-swept Hebrides

 from early times was Hector MacLean, Lord of Dowart (c.1560-c.1630), Scottish Lord of the Clan

 1582-1658), a painter and tapestry designer; Sir John Maclean, 1st Baronet

 of Morvern (c.1620-1651), the 18th Clan

-Chief of...
-Another 62 words (4 lines of text) are included under the topic Early Len Notables in all our PDF Extended History products and printed products wherever possible.
+Maclean from 1649 to 1651...
+Another 56 words (4 lines of text) are included under the topic Early Len Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Len family to Ireland